Ali H. Sayed

 The conference received close to 2800 valid submissions (excluding duplicate and erroneous submissions).
 Following a thorough review process, the accepted submissions form the core of the technical program.
 The papers are divided into poster session presentations and oral session presentations.

 Two initiatives are in place to encourage student participation and recognize outstanding student contributions.
 The first initiative is an implementation of a directive from the Conference Board of the IEEE Signal Processing Society.
 It has been decided to lower the student registration fee at ICASSP meetings for IEEE student members.
 The rate is now fixed at US$150 (down from US$250).
 Additionally, the Office of Naval Research (ONR) has provided a generous grant to support student participation at ICASSP and to help cover some of their travel costs.
 The ICASSP committee is grateful to Dr. Rabinder Madan for the ONR support.
 The second initiative is a decision by the organizers of ICASSP 2008 to limit the number of Best Conference Paper Awards to four.
 The awards cover four major areas.
 It is felt that handing out too many conference paper awards dilutes the purpose of the award.
-The conference awards selection process is chaired by Dr. Phillip Regalia Coupons for free.
+The conference awards selection process is chaired by Dr. Phillip Regalia Games Online.

 A third initiative is in place to bring ICASSP participants together and alleviate the burden of costly banquet fees.
 A free but limited-seating Grand Dinner Reception with a fabulous entertainment program will be held in the famous Neptune and Temple Pool Areas on Tuesday, April 1st, 2008, during the period 6:00-10:00pm.
 The event will have a maximum cap of 1000 attendees.
 Since the event cannot accommodate everyone, attendees are requested to register for the Grand Dinner Reception on a first-come first-served basis.
 We encourage our attendees to take advantage of this opportunity and to enjoy the special and unique event.
 This program is organized by the Social Program Chair Dr. Lina Karam geile Omas.